KaratekHD/Nemesis/README.md

 Can be found on telegram as [Nemesis](https://t.me/karatekbot).

-Note to maintainers that all schema changes will be found in the commit messages, and its their responsibility to read any new commits.

 ## Starting the bot.

 Once you've setup your database and your configuration (see below) is complete, simply run: